Skip to content

 What makes this different

 Enterprise search gives you keyword precision and some access controls, but no semantic understanding, no trust weighting, and no protection against sensitive data being indexed in the first place.
-Access controls are applied at query time, which means the data is already in the index and one misconfigured permission away from exposure.
+Access controls applied at query time mean the data is already in the index and one misconfigured permission away from exposure.

 Knowledge graphs give you structured relationships but no unstructured retrieval.
-They require heavy upfront modeling and do not handle the messy reality of organizational knowledge bases where most information lives in documents, notes, and communications rather than structured databases.
+They require heavy upfront modeling and do not handle the messy reality of organizational knowledge bases where most information lives in documents and notes.

-GRAM combines the retrieval quality of RAG, the precision of keyword search, the structure of knowledge graphs, and the access controls that none of them provide.
+GRAM combines the retrieval quality of semantic search, the precision of keyword matching, the structure of knowledge graphs, and the access controls that none of them provide.
 The governed ingestion layer is the critical differentiator — it ensures the index only contains data that should be retrievable, rather than trying to filter restricted data out of query results after the fact.

 Operational evidence